 Now It has the feeling of running on the battlefield.

-A crew is two persons, driver and machine-gunner, machine-gunner has a role of commander.
+A crew is two persons, driver and machine-gunner, machine-gunner has the role of commander.
 I brought from Dragon Models kit.
 The smallness of this reconnaissance armored car is conspicuous with well-built figures.

 It is a little regretful that the unevenness of oil painting remains of undercoat.
-If I piles up by oil painting in several steps after making a base firmly with a lacquer composition, a result is likely to become better more.
-Drying time is longer….
-I could draw eyes very nice, would it be good on the whole?
+If I pile up by oil painting in several steps after making a base firmly with a lacquer composition, a result is likely to become better more.
+The drying time is longer… I could draw eyes very nice, would it be good on the whole?

 I used the TAMIYA German Military Insignia Decal Set for insignia.
 Especially, the tank cap mark painting requires very fine depiction skill so this decal helps my finishing.
 I always use the same type of decals, need more tank crews insignia.

-Although it is a face of the size like a grain of rice, I shot very large sized picture.
-The uniform is rough because only dry brushing after painting Tamiya enamel black.
+Although it is a face of the size of a grain of rice, I shot a very large-sized picture.
+The uniform is rough because of only dry brushing after painting Tamiya enamel black.
 I suppose uniform is better to use oil painting and blending carefully for expression increase.